 The school age immunisation team come into school to administer vaccinations to students.
 Before a vaccination, consent forms will be sent home to be signed by your parent/carer.
-TB testing and the vaccination is offered to all Year 8 students.
-The vaccination is not obtainable from your own doctor.
-Students also have the opportunity to receive the FLU and HPV vaccine.
+Students also have the opportunity to receive the Flu, HPV, Diptheria, Tetanus and Men C vaccines during their time at CtK.

-School Transport at Christ the King
+School Transport